Shrinath-M/Week2_Object_Oriented_Programming/README.md

 In **Week 2**, we explore the fundamental concepts of **Object-Oriented Programming (OOP)** in Java.
 These principles form the backbone of real-world Java development, enabling developers to write clean, reusable, and modular code.
 This week provides **hands-on exposure** to designing and implementing object-oriented systems using:

 - Classes
-- -Constructors
+- Constructors
-- -Access modifiers
+- Access modifiers
-- -object modeling
+- object modeling
 - Inheritance
 - Encapsulation